This page will provide information about the Wood Dale O'Hare Noise Group and its members, as well as Agendas and Minutes

 The ONCC actively oversees the O’Hare Residential Sound Insulation Program (RSIP) and will work with the Chicago Department Aviation to determine construction and phasing schedules.
 As required by the FAA Record of Decision, all sound insulation for homes within the 65 DNL area of Full Build-Out noise contour must be completed by completion of the O’Hare Modernization Program.

+To qualify for soundproofing your home MUST reside in the current noise contour map.
+The City of Wood Dale is working with other surrounding communities to urge the FAA to redraw this contour map to more accurately reflect the current day changes in runway usage and configuration.
 To see if your home qualifies call the Residential Sound Inquiry Line at (773) 894-3255 or use the interactive Property Locator found at www.cityofchicago.org.

 If your home is not eligible for the Residential Sound Insulation Program, the RSIP has put together a booklet on tips for homeowners to reduce sound transmission through their home.
 The booklet can be found by visiting http://oharenoise.org